Subscribe Advertise with us Premier Club

 If the weather’s good, get a G&T and a terrace table at Rain Bar to write with views of the canal.
 Or wander over to Castlefield Viaduct – Manchester’s mini version of the High Line in New York – where the elevation and greenery will take you out of yourself, or into yourself, whichever way you want to go.

 We’ve also included the iconic art shop Fred Aldous because if you love journalling, it goes without saying that you love stationery shopping.
-And if that’s you (it’s certainly us), make sure you check out JournalFest at Manchester Central on 29 June – it’s our kind of party.
+And if that’s you (it’s certainly us), make sure you check out JournalFest at Manchester Central on 29 June – it’s our kind of day out.

 • Book Now Manchester City Centre